Swllen/Simple_simulator_for_class/readme.md

 - Top-level notebook show usage examples.

 ## Contact
-If you have any question or there are any bugs, please contanct swllen25@gmail.com
+If you have any question or there are any bugs, please contanct swllen25@gmail.com or create an issue.